Jeffrey Smart: Influences

 Smart's paintings may seem to visit an untouched area of art, but he has been influenced by other artists and art forms, especially from classical ancient art through his travels.
 An interest in architecture took Smart to Egypt, Greece, Turkey, Italy and Yemen.
 This Mediterranean journey led to the purchase of a three-hundred-year-old villa in Arezzo, Italy where he lived for the rest of his long life.
 It had in fact, always been an early goal for Smart was to become an architect; he was trained as a draftsman and sometimes considered himself in some ways a frustrated architect.

 Piero della Francesca, a Renaissance painter and mathematician, was one of classical influences on Smart's work.
-Smart said that seeing Piero's works was "like falling in love" His favorite of Piero's paintings was The Flagellation of Christ.
+Smart said that seeing Piero's works was "like falling in love."
+His favourite of Piero's paintings was The Flagellation of Christ.
 He shared with Piero, in addition to the geometrics and composition, the spatial grandeur and 'ineloquence' found present in each of their works.
 He was also influenced by Renaissance Dutch painter Rogier van der Weyden.
 Despite Smart's identification with the ancient art and architecture of the renaissance period, he likes to be recognised as a contemporary artist, not a 'classical revivalist'.

 The two modernist realists who have had immense impact on Smart's paintings, are Alex Colville and Edward Hopper.
 Like Smart, Hopper painted "Human beings' values being swallowed by 20th century industrial society" and Hopper "shows that, even though communication and transportation have never been so accessible, the individual is somehow left behind in the rush".
 In his work, Hopper focuses on "eerily realistic depictions of solitude in contemporary American life", works of similar appearance to Smart's.
 Like Hopper's, Smart's paintings have been compared to post-war Italian movie stills of the 1950s and sixties – where beauty is poetically captured in the 'humdrum' Italian cities.
 Alex Colville painted desolate landscape settings with lonely characters, and used much the same geometric underpinning and bold colours.